paritytech/trappist/README.md

 Use the following command to build the Trappist collator binary:

-When the base collator is built, rename the binary into `base-collator` and place it into the `./bin` folder.
+When the stout collator is built, rename the binary into `stout-collator` and place it into the `./bin` folder.
 ```
-cargo b -r --features with-base-runtime
+cargo b -r --features with-stout-runtime
 cargo b -r --features with-trappist-runtime
 ```

 Alternatively, run
 `bash build_runtimes.sh` .